 Available for Android and iOS devices.

-The home page of Hipmunk consists of a search box asking where you want to go and when.
-The real design beauty of Hipmunk is its “agony” rating of the ensuing results.
-Whereas older sites such as Kayak and Skyscanner leave analyzing its thousands of results to you, the hunter, Hipmunk orders flights by how long they take.
-Layovers usually push up the agony factor.
+The home page of Hipmunk consists of a minimally designed search box asking where you want to go and when.
+But the real design beauty of Hipmunk comes when you get the results, which can be filtered by “agony” rating.
+Layovers usually push up the agony factor – but can be instantly spotted thanks to the visual results list the displays flights in bars that represent their length, including time spent in a particular airport.
 You can also order flights by price and takeoff or landing times.

 When booking flights, the outgoing and return legs are chosen separately, making it much easier to pick the times you want, rather than plowing through the endless list of flight combinations employed by many other sites.
 Any extra cost incurred by particular flight times is displayed next to the flight, so you can easily scroll to the choices that don't cost extra.

-Bottom line: Hipmunk tended to find the cheapest international fares (that is, as cheap or cheaper than the other services in this list) and around the same prices on domestic fares.
+Bottom line: Hipmunk tended to find the cheapest domestic fares (that is, as cheap or cheaper than the other services in this list), but came up about 10 percent higher for Paris and didn’t find the same scope of flights for Rio de Janeiro as, say, Momondo and Kayak.
+Its visual interface is a nice twist on the standard list view, but the results were somewhat slower to load.

 With the world's most-used search engine backing it, you'd expect Google Flights to clock a blistering search time, and it does.
 The interface is reassuringly clean, minimal and Google-y, returning results in about a second — much faster than every other service.
-At the top of each results list is a tip suggesting how you can fly for less; for example, we could have saved $25 on our $425 New York-LA flight by shifting the week-long trip forward by a day.
+At the top of each results list is a tip suggesting how you can fly for less; for example, we could have saved $85 on our $368 New York-Vegas flight by returning a day earlier.
 This change is bookable by simply clicking on the tip.
 Otherwise, found flights are filtered with “best” flights first, based on flight times and flight duration balanced against cost; it doesn't always choose the direct or cheapest routes.

 Flights can be booked as separate legs with different companies.
 You can save your itinerary for price alerts on Google Now or share it via email with your travel buddies.

-Bottom line: Google Flights scored the same fares for most domestic flights and the longest flight (NY-Sydney), but it turned up pricier flights for Paris, Rio and Hong Kong.
+Bottom line: Google Flights scored similar or slightly cheaper fares for domestic flights and the longer flights (NY-Sydney/Rio), but it turned up substantially (around 30%) pricier flights for Paris and Hong Kong.

 When travel agents come in